cfriot/music-to-led/README.md

-# Install

-If you encounter any problems running program, please open a new issue.
-Also, please consider opening an issue if you have any questions or suggestions for improving the installation process.

-## Python program
+# Python part

-Code is compatible with Python 3.7.
-Install dependencies using pip and the conda package manager.
+The binary file is [here(DEADLINK)](/toto)

 ```

-pip install -r requirements.txt
-conda install --file requirements.txt
+./music2led --help

+-h, --help            show this help message and exit
+-l, --list-devices    list available devices
+--test-audio-device TEST_AUDIO_DEVICE
+                      Test a given audio port.
+--test-midi-device TEST_MIDI_DEVICE
+                      Test a given midi port.
+--test-serial-device TEST_SERIAL_DEVICE
+                      Test a given serial port.
+This will test your arduino / led installation by displaying three ( red green bue ) pixels and make them roll on the strip.
+--test-config-file TEST_CONFIG_FILE
+                      Test a given config file.
+--single-strip SINGLE_STRIP
+                      Launch on the first strip.
+--with-config-file WITH_CONFIG_FILE
+                      Launch with spectific config file.
+Default one is CONFIG.yml just near the executable.

 ```

-## Arduino setup
+## Arduino part

 As each led project has very specific needs, i kept this part as simple as possible.

-In case you need a complete packaged product, there is a more advanced version of this part in the [Arduino folder](/arduino/).
+In case you need a complete packaged product, there is a more advanced version available in the [Arduino folder](/arduino/).
 You will find 3d printed arduino cases and a more complete electronic scheme.

 The arduino code is [here](arduino/serial-case/serial-case.ino).